Loading...

 Canada offers visa paths including Express Entry, Digital Nomad Strategy.
 Portugal provides D8 Digital Nomad Visa, D7 Passive Income Visa.
 For US and EU passport holders, the specific requirements differ — use our Visa Checker tool for personalized access details.

 Choose Portugal if your priority is affordability.
 Choose Portugal if safety comes first.
-For healthcare, Canada has the edge, while Canada offers stronger career opportunities.
+For healthcare, Portugal has the edge, while Canada offers stronger career opportunities.

 Ultimately, the right country depends on your unique priorities.
 Take our personalization quiz to get a ranked recommendation tailored to your lifestyle, budget, and goals — or explore both country profiles in depth using the links above.